 After you have listed the features, break them down into every action your users perform while using them.

 Treat each feature as a separate funnel and list every action your user has to take in order to complete a particular task.
 This might be downloading a report, contacting your sales representative, logging in to their account, reading a specific article, learning about the offer, etc. Start from the essential features or sections of your website, then move to the ones you consider less important.

 Also, when it comes to web analytics, you should use this step to analyze every section and diligently examine its environment.
 Seek out any potential hurdles like multi-domain structures, the usage of Ajax, frames, or any other technology that requires the creation of custom analytics scripts.

 Write it all down – this list will come in handy in the next steps of the implementation.

-In the case of product analytics, you’ll have to translate every user action into an event and decide what exactly is going to trigger each of them.
+In the case of product analytics, you’ll need to translate every user action (for instance, uploading a picture, playing a song, or completing a meditation session) into an event and decide what is going to trigger each of them.